gtheilman/OnCallAssignments/README.md

 -  Import and export students in CSV format

 The program doesn't currently interact with Twitter.
-It will generate a "draft tweet" that you can cut and paste into actual Twitter website.
+However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, your email program, or whatever method you choose to disseminate the consult request.